 These directories are updated twice a year and contain the official specialty descriptions for all enlisted and commissioned classification codes and identifiers used to identify each Air Force job (valid requirement) and describe the minimum mandatory qualifications for Airmen to fill those jobs.

 Unless otherwise stated, the changes for April are NOT effective until April 30 and the changes for October are NOT effective until October 31.
-Both directories are available for download using the buttons to the right (or, on mobile, the buttons below.)
+Both directories are available for download using the buttons below.
+In order to activate the hyperlinks within the directories, download the directory first.
+Then open Adobe PDF and open the downloaded file.
+The hyperlinks will not be available while viewing the directory within an internet browser.

 Previous versions are available on myPers.
 Search “AFECD” or “AFOCD.”